tetra-code/cse_y2_notes/Q1/CG/images.md

 This can become complicated.
 A better way is to unify translation, rotation and projection.
 But because translations and projections are not linear  we can't use matrixes.
 Instead use homogenous coordinates from projective geometry.

 A camera projection is a matri and combining matrices allows us to define hierarchical-object dependencies.

+## HOmogenous coordinates
+An N-dimensional projective space Pn is represented by N+1 coordinates.
+No null vectors

+Two points p,q are equal iff exists a != 0 s.t p*a = q

+IN a 2D projective space P2,
+(2,2,2) = (3,3,3,) = (4,4,4)
+(3, 3, 3) != (4, 3, 4)
+(0, 1, 0) = (0, 2, 0)

+To embed a standard vectors space Rn into an n-D projective space Pn, we can map Take Rn add a 1 to its end

+A point (x, y) in R2 embbed in a projective space corresponds to (x, y, 1).
+All points (x, y, 1) form a plane, called as *affine plane*.
+ALl these poitns are basically lines, simply scaled with a scalar.

+Thus we can go back to R2 by dividing the corodintes by the last entry. (x, y, w) in P2 corresponds to (x/w, y/w) R2.
+But the poitns where you have zero in the end, has no correspondence to R2.
+The plane with w=0 is not reachable.
+THese points with w=0, as you drag w near towards 0, the points go towards infinity.
+THis is away to decribe poitns at infinit, and they converge to that central point!
+This isthe key to transform ojcets using projective geometry